 What is a Restorative Diet for Alcoholics?

-The diet during alcohol recovery emphasizes food with a high content of protein and amino acids.
-Substitution of proteins with simple carbohydrates helps to overcome the craving for sugar.
+The diet during alcohol detox emphasizes food with a high content of protein and amino acids Substitution of proteins with simple carbohydrates helps to overcome the craving for sugar.
 Meanwhile, amino acids are good for the brain.

 The chemicals produced during the absorption of alcohol are similar to dopamine and serotonin, which cheer up.
 This is where this giddy feeling comes from when we start drinking.
 This feeling, together with a huge rush of sugar in the blood, gives us a temporary surge of strength and fun.